Glory Box

 "Glory Box" is a song by English electronic band Portishead, released on 26 September 1994 by Go!
 Beat as the third and final single from their debut album, Dummy (1994).
 It samples "Ike's Rap II" by Isaac Hayes and was produced by the band with Adrian Utley, peaking at number 13 on the UK Singles Chart.
-Additionally, the song was a top-10 hit in Iceland, while entering the top 20 in France, Ireland and Scotland.
+Additionally, the song was a top-10 hit in Iceland, while entering the top 20 in France and Ireland.
 Its accompanying music video was directed by Alex Hemming.

 Background and release

-Following the song's release as a single on 26 September 1994, Portishead initially opposed its release, feeling that the track was too commercial compared to the rest of their work.
-Geoff Barrow remarked on the conflict with their record label, stating, "We had a row with the record company because we didn't want to release it because it felt too commercial."
+The song was released as a single on 26 September 1994, despite the misgivings of Portishead.
+Geoff Barrow said, "We had a row with the record company because we didn't want to release it because it felt too commercial."
 Despite their reservations, the single's success contributed to their financial stability, with Barrow adding, "['Glory Box' is] fine in a body of work, but not as a standalone track.
 We lost the argument really.
 But we bought houses!"
 Subsequently, the success of "Glory Box" not only impacted Beth Gibbons financially but also emotionally, as she commented on the challenges of conveying genuine emotion, stating that achieving success with the song sometimes made her feel more isolated.
 She reflected on its success in an interview with the Independent: "Then it's sort of successful and you think you've communicated with people, but then you realize you haven't communicated with them at all—you've turned the whole thing into a product, so then you're even more lonely than when you started."
 She believes that "music is a spiritual thing and it should be treated that way," highlighting its deeper significance beyond commercial success.